Mission and Philosophy

 The mission statement associated with the name Friedrich Gulda stands for mutual respect and exchange between genres and cultures worldwide, for music as a positive and peacemaking force in an increasingly complex world with its new challenges.
 The connection with the name of the great musician Friedrich Gulda means encouragement and obligation at the same time: inner fire, passionate devotion, patient work, at the same time also looseness and humor, but above all love for music, for people in their culture and environment: all this should guide the activities at the Friedrich Gulda School of Music Vienna (formerly International Academy of Music and Performing Arts Vienna - AMP).

 The school is aware of the traditions of Vienna as a city of music and at the same time stands for the departure to necessary new developments in the musical forms of the 21st century.
 Its commitment to modern and contemporary music education is reflected in its curricula and planned curriculum development.
-Together with the school's management, its dedicated faculty, and in close cooperation with its sons Paul and Rico Gulda, the conservatory is working the conservatory on an education that, in addition to the craftsmanship of the young artists, pays special attention to their individual development and expansion of the young people's horizons.
+Together with the school's management, its dedicated faculty, and in close cooperation with its sons Paul and Rico Gulda, the conservatory is working on an education that, in addition to the craftsmanship of the young artists, pays special attention to their individual development and expansion of the young people's horizons.

 Our conservatory is committed to modern artistic and pedagogical training paths in which interdisciplinarity plays a central role.
 The newly created departments are designed to create a top-level offering in the fields of classical music, jazz, pop and rock, as well as cross-genre music theater training.